 - Use different colored jars, lids or Tupperware containers to denote gluten free and standard foods.

-- Using different chopping boards.
+- Using different cutting boards.

 - Using a different toaster.

-- Different wooden rolling pins and boards.
+- Different wooden rolling pins and cutting boards.

 - Separate cookie sheets, in fact anything to do with baking.